bbdumdum/digitalgaia/organization/organization.md

 check Linear's [method](https://linear.app/method) for issue tracking

 code review should be a daily task, and we may need to dedicate up to 20% of a day to it.
 About code review processes and how to make it better/easier: [code review decision fatigue](<https://tylercipriani.com/blog/2022/03/12/code-review-procrastination-and-clarity/>) ([HN](<https://news.ycombinator.com/item?id=30665319>))

+**code review is meant to foster shared ownership of the code instead of one maintainer and various ad-hoc helpers**

 [The best modern code review tools (2022)](https://medium.com/codeapprove/the-best-modern-code-review-tools-2022-468b51751fa) [[reddit](https://www.reddit.com/r/programming/comments/w54zl7/the_best_modern_code_review_tools_2022/)]